 The individual is placed in a jackknife or lithotomy position, a bilateral pudendal nerve block is done, and a local anesthetic with epinephrine is injected into the area after the buttocks are retracted to expose the anus (general anesthesia lesion may be used sometimes).
 A retractor is placed in the anal canal, a pursestring suture is applied in the mucosal layer, and a stapler is introduced.
 The prolapsed hemorrhoid is dissected entirely along with a ring of mucosa and submucosa within the canal, after which the distal mucosa is stapled over the proximal mucosa.
 The wound is closed with an absorbable suture, and packing is done and covered with gauze.

 After the surgery, discharge is usually done on the same day after briefly monitoring for immediate postoperative complications.

 Some measures that need to be taken after a Hemorrhoidectomy include:

 Some complications that can be seen after Hemorrhoidectomy include:

-Stapled Hemorrhoidectomy is associated with lesser postoperative pain, shorter recovery time, and lesser complications when compared to conventional surgery to remove hemorrhoids.
+Stapled Hemorrhoidectomy is associated with lesser postoperative pain, shorter recovery time, and lesser complications than conventional surgery to remove hemorrhoids.

-Hemorrhoidectomy is done by specialists from the Department of General Surgery.
+Specialists from the Department of General Surgery do hemorrhoidectomy.